ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/amp-to-pwa.md

 What’s especially interesting about this technique is that you are now using progressive enhancement to go from AMP to PWA.
 However, this also means that, as is, browsers that don’t yet support service workers will jump from AMP to AMP and will never actually navigate to the PWA.

-AMP solves this with something called [shell URL rewriting]({{g.doc('/content/amp-dev/documentation/components/reference/amp-install-serviceworker.md', locale=doc.locale).url.path}}#shell-url-rewrite).
-By adding a fallback URL pattern to the [`amp-install-serviceworker`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-install-serviceworker.md', locale=doc.locale).url.path}}) tag, you are instructing AMP to rewrite all matching links on a given page to go to another legacy shell URL instead, if no service worker support has been detected:
+AMP solves this with something called [shell URL rewriting](../../../documentation/components/reference/amp-install-serviceworker.md#shell-url-rewrite).
+By adding a fallback URL pattern to the [`amp-install-serviceworker`](../../../documentation/components/reference/amp-install-serviceworker.md) tag, you are instructing AMP to rewrite all matching links on a given page to go to another legacy shell URL instead, if no service worker support has been detected:

 [sourcecode:html]
 <amp-install-serviceworker